 The correct answers (in case you get any incorrect), will be made available once you have attempted all the questions.
-You should be able to access all the homeworks by logging in through the Pearson page in to your account - https://pearsonmylabandmastering.com.
+You should be able to access all the homeworks by logging into your Achieve account page - https://achieve.macmillanlearning.com/.
 If you do not understand or agree with the solution for any of the question/s, please let me know either by email or during the office hours.